What is a semen analysis?

 A semen analysis accurately measures the number of sperm, their motility (ability to move), their morphology (size and shape), and the volume and consistency of the ejaculated sample.
 A semen analysis is the most important male infertility test.

-A normal semen analysis result would show a sperm count of at least 20million sperm per mL, with at least half showing forward progressive movement.
+A normal semen analysis result would show a sperm count of at least 15million sperm per mL, with at least one third showing forward progressive movement.

 If you are a current IVFAustralia patient, your fertility specialist will provide a request form and you will need to call your local clinic to book an appointment.